rskuipers/RK_TypeCMS/README.md

 **label** – Label of the attribute (required)

 **type** – The type of data, this also determines the field to be rendered.
-Options: varchar, int, text.
-Type text will render a WYSIWYG. (required)
+Options: varchar, int, text. (required)

+*NOTE* When using the default model of TypeCMS, your varchar and integer attribute will turn into a text input and your text attribute will turn into a WYSIWYG.

 Changelog
 ---